Mon Carnet Client

 In short

-This page explains how your personal data is processed when you take part in the loyalty programme of [BUSINESS LEGAL NAME], through your digital loyalty card in Apple Wallet or Google Wallet.
+This page explains how your personal data is processed when you take part in the loyalty programme of the business you signed up with, through your digital loyalty card in Apple Wallet or Google Wallet.
 The business you signed up with is responsible for your data; Mon Carnet Client is the software provider that hosts and processes it on that business's behalf.
 Your earned rewards never expire, and you remain in control of your data at all times.

 Who is responsible for your data

-The data controller for your data is the business with which you signed up for the loyalty card, namely [BUSINESS LEGAL NAME], [LEGAL FORM], registered under number [SIREN], with its registered office at [REGISTERED OFFICE ADDRESS].
+The data controller for your data is the business with which you signed up for the loyalty card: its name is shown on your loyalty card, on the sign-up page you used and at the point of sale.
 This business decides why and how your data is used.
 Mon Carnet Client, as the software provider, acts solely as a processor: it processes your data on the business's instructions and does not use it for its own purposes.
-For any question about your data, please contact the business first at [BUSINESS CONTACT EMAIL].
+For any question about your data, please contact the business first, in store or through its usual contact details; you can also write to contact@moncarnetclient.fr and your request will be passed on to the business.

 What data is collected